cbh6/devaway-karting-panel/README.md

 - I have done this small project as a technical test for the devaway company
 - The test is about implementing a front-end application to display the Karting World Championship
 - A JSON is provided and I had to structure the data in order to display the global ranking, races info and driver details
+- A TV Mode is also available on the application, where we can see all the pages in rotation.

 ## How? / Tech 📦: